OST-Stud/Git-Workshop/Tutorial.md

 ### Rebase

+We will now repeat this process again but instead of merging we will use rebase.
+This is typical if you work in a team that [wants to have a linear history](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow) or simplify pull requests (more on them later).
+To make it more interesting we will also start to use local branches.

+  1. **Alice:** Pick any task from `TODO.txt` and do it.
+Add your changes to the staging area and commit:
+     ```sh
+     alice $ git add ... # add the files you changes
+     alice $ git commit  # with a good commit message
+     ```
+     **Bob:** Do the same but on a local branch `feature-x`.
+To create a new local branch from your local master (which is one commit behind Alice’s):

+     ```sh
+     bob $ git branch feature-x master # create a new branch feature-x from master
+     bob $ git switch feature-x # move your HEAD to feature-x
+     ```

+     Then pick a different task from Alice (to avoid conflicts for now), make your changes and commit them

+     ```sh
+     alice $ git add ... # add the files you changes
+     alice $ git commit  # with a good commit message
+     ```

+  3. **Alice:** Upload your changes to the remote repository

+     ```sh
+     alice $ git push origin master
+     ```

+  4. **Bob:** Fetch alice’s change and rebase your changes on top

+     ```sh
+     bob $ git fetch origin
+     bob $ git rebase master
+     ```

 ### Feature Branches

 > [!NOTE]
 > This subsection is about software development and project management.
-You can move to the next part if you are not interested in the topic.
+You can skip to the next part if you are not interested in the topic.

 ## 4. Collaborate with other Teams